ryanpfalz/azure-sql-mi-devops/README.md

 #### Verifying the Connection

-- From the self-hosted runner VM, you can verify the connectivity over the peering/network link by running the following PowerShell command: `Test-NetConnection -computer <private endpoint>.database.windows.net -port 1433`.
+- From the self-hosted runner VM, you can verify the connectivity over the peering/network link by running the following PowerShell command: `Test-NetConnection -computer <sql-mi-host> -port 1433`.
-- A script that can be run locally on the runner to test the connection and build/deploy steps prior to running the GitHub Action is in `etc/runner-build-test.ps1`.
+- A script that can be run locally on the runner to test the connection and build/deploy/debug steps prior to running the GitHub Action is in `etc/runner-build-test.ps1`.

 #### Running the CI/CD Action